-It was established in 1973, a very tumultuous time in the Welsh language movement.
-The formation of such a union was a huge step in the fight for the rights of Welsh students.
-But these days, UMCA has grown into a movement with a very influential voice and has representation on some of the main boards, chambers and meetings in the University.
+UMCA was established during turbulent times for the Welsh language movement.
+Setting up such a union was a huge step forward in the struggle for Welsh language rights.
+By now, UMCA has grown to become a highly influential organisation with a voice and representation on some of the University’s main boards, chambers and meetings.

-In recent years we have ensured that the University and the Students’ Union have bilingualism policies; that is that the Students' Union and the university produce everything bilingually and that the Welsh language is given equal status.
-In addition, we provide free Welsh lessons for learners and we also communicate with students from other countries about the Welsh language.
+During the past few years, we have ensured that the University and the Students’ Union has a bilingualism policy, which means that the Union and the University produces everything bilingually, thus giving the Welsh language equal status with English, so that it’s part of every Aberystwyth student’s life.
+We also provide Welsh lessons to those who wish to learn the language free of charge and communicate with students from other countries about the Welsh language.

 Your student years are an opportunity to accumulate fond memories, and UMCA sets out to ensure satisfaction year on year.

 For more information, or to join up, contact the UMCA President, Rhun Wmffre Dafydd on 01970621739, firstname.lastname@example.org or call in at the office in Pantycelyn (next door to the main lounge!).